Skip to main content

 • If you do not have access to approved immune globulin and vaccine overseas, consider returning to Canada immediately for medical attention.

-Rabies management in BC is a shared responsibility between provincial and national public health partners, the findings are available in the latest surveillance report.
+Rabies management in BC is a shared responsibility between provincial and national public health partners, and the findings are available in the latest surveillance report.

 SOURCE: Rabies ( )